philcockfield/rest-methods/README.md

 ```

 #### Documentation
 Providing JSDocs style comments makes your published API documentation look amazing.
 Often times publishing the API docs for a service is low on the priority list, but is essential for consumers of your service.
-With `rest-methods` your API is automatically documenting by default, and by including lightweight method comments you will have a complete documentation story without any extra work on your part.
+With `rest-methods` your API is automatically documented by default, and by including lightweight method comments you will have a complete documentation story without any extra work on your part.

 Add a `docs` field to your method declaration.
 It can contain markdown along with `@param {type}` details for each parameter: